OgeNI/Fingerprint_Process_Enhance_Binarize/README.md

 ### Code Usage

 #####
-Use Step 1 codes for the FVC and any scanned fingerprints <br>
+1. Use Step 1 codes for the FVC and any scanned fingerprints <br>
-Use Step 2 codes for rolled fingerprints or the NIST Special Database 4 (SD4) if available<br>
+2. Use Step 2 codes for rolled fingerprints or the NIST Special Database 4 (SD4) if available<br>
 <i>(Please note that the NISTSD4 has been withdrawn and read the following information <a href="https://www.nist.gov/srd/nist-special-database-4">here</a> on the possibility of a future dataset</i>.

+The rest of the codes are functions.

+You need to pass in your input and output folder paths while running the codes

 <hr/>